How do you make iced tea?

 When the weather is hot, iced tea is always a great idea.
-Iced tea still retains all the health benefits of hot tea.
+Plus iced tea still retains all the health benefits of hot tea.
 You can make iced tea easily by following a few simple steps.

-This method steeps the tea like you normally would do for hot, except the goal is to make a concentrate by reducing the amount of liquid by about half.
-For example, if you normally use 2 tablespoons of loose tea in a 16 ounce pot, just use the same amount of tea and fill the pot half way.
+Take a normal cup of tea.
+To make iced tea out of it, you would reduce the amount of liquid by about half.
+This makes a strong concentrate.
+For example, if you normally use 2 tablespoons of loose tea in a medium pot just use the same amount of tea and fill just over half way.

 It's that easy!